-- Service provider USFWS Pacific Region Fish Health Program - Sampling protocols (what is sampled, sampling schedule) - Adults: All females will be tested by the ELISA test for Bacterial Kidney Disease (BKD).
+- Service provider WDFW Fish Health Program - Sampling protocols (what is sampled, sampling schedule) - - Adults: All females will be tested by the ELISA test for Bacterial Kidney Disease (BKD).
 Generally, all eggs from females that are identified at a level of 0.250 OD or higher will be culled.
 A 150 fish sample (ovarian fluids) will be taken for viral replicating agents.
 In addition, 60 tissue samples will be taken for virus, bacteria and parasites.
 Samples will be collected by NPTH and delivered to fish health. - Juveniles: Diagnostic exams will be performed as needed.
-In lieu of a traditional 60 fish pre-release exam performed 4-6 weeks prior to release, a six month health history will be attained.
-Six months prior to release a minimum of 10 fish per month will be examined for overall health and for viral, parasitic, and bacterial pathogens, including BKD.
-Prior to release, a visual inspection to determine levels of precocity will be performed.
-One to two weeks prior to release, an additional gross examination of fish is performed to assess smolt readiness and final disease status.
-Visual inspection to determine levels of precocity will be performed at every examination.
-A six month report will be written to include monthly monitoring and any diagnostics during that time frame. - Vaccination methods n/a - Treatment methods Adults will be treated with formalin up to three times per week for fungus
+4 pre-release exam site visits that include a gross examination of fish is performed to assess smolt readiness and final disease status.
+Reports will be written and provided summarizing exam results. - Vaccination methods n/a - Treatment methods Adults will be treated with formalin up to three times per week for fungus

 - Truck specifications -

 - Hauling/Release schedule NPTHC stock pre-smolts are released to Lolo/Newsome Creeks (following acclimation) in early October of BY+1, with all remaining fish forced out by mid-October of BY+1.
-Dwor stock smolts will be volitionally released on-site at NPTHC (directly from S-Channels) in early-April, with remainder forced out by mid-April of BY+2.
-Dwor stock smolts will be released at Lolo Creek (transport and direct release) in mid- to late-April of BY+2.
-These releases will be conducted in conjunction with Steelhead outplants.
+NPTHC stock Lolo Creek smolts will be transported and direct released in mid to late April of BY+2, this release will be conducted in conjunction with steelhead outplants.
+Dwor stock smolts will be volitionally released onsite at NPTHC in 2 separate groups (directly from linear raceways).
+The early release occurring in mid to late March and the late release occurring in mid-April of BY+2.
+Dwor stock smolts will be released at Lapwai Creek (transport and direct release) in mid to late April of BY+2.

 - Hauling/Release guidelines -